pierrelgol/ChadComp/README.md

-# CCompiler
+# ChadComp

-This is a project that I'm going to use as an excuse to learn zig, and how to use zig to build a micro functionnning C compiler.
-No idea when it's going to be ready but here we go.
+Chad comp is a project of mine of writting a real C99 compiler from stractch, using nothing but C code.
+Ultimately this project will be ported to even Chader Zig code.

-I will start by writting a functionning C compiler in C from scratch using nothing but standard library functions.
-Then I will do the same in zig and I will compare how easy it is for each language, as well as the speed of both compilers.
+This project sole purpose is to learn how a compiler is working.
+This compiler will be hand written entirely, no flex, yacc, or soyboy clang llvm backend.
+It will probably be horrible.
+But only real chad can understand the need for a man to make his own C compiler.